peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 ### Rotate
-    public static EDecimal Rotate​(EDecimal ed, EDecimal ed2, EContext ec) Rotates the digits of an arbitrary-precision decimal number's mantissa.
+    public static EDecimal Rotate​(EDecimal ed, EDecimal ed2, EContext ec) Rotates the digits of an arbitrary-precision decimal number's significand.

 **Parameters:**

-* <code>ed</code> - An arbitrary-precision number containing the mantissa to rotate.
- If this mantissa contains more digits than the precision, the most-significant digits are chopped off the mantissa before the rotation begins.
+* <code>ed</code> - An arbitrary-precision number containing the significand to rotate.
+If this significand contains more digits than the precision, the most-significant digits are chopped off the significand before the rotation begins.

-* <code>ed2</code> - An arbitrary-precision number indicating the number of digits to rotate the first operand's mantissa.
+* <code>ed2</code> - An arbitrary-precision number indicating the number of digits to rotate the first operand's significand.
 Must be an integer with an exponent of 0.
-If this parameter is positive, the mantissa is shifted to the left by the given number of digits and the most-significant digits shifted out of the mantissa become the least-significant digits instead.
-If this parameter is negative, the mantissa is shifted to the right by the given number of digits and the least-significant digits shifted out of the mantissa become the most-significant digits instead.
+If this parameter is positive, the significand is shifted to the left by the given number of digits and the most-significant digits shifted out of the significand become the least-significant digits instead.
+If this parameter is negative, the significand is shifted to the right by the given number of digits and the least-significant digits shifted out of the significand become the most-significant digits instead.

 * <code>ec</code> - An arithmetic context to control the precision of arbitrary-precision numbers.
 If this parameter is null or specifies